Aliceby TranX

 GA4 applies "data thresholds" to prevent identifying individual users.
 If a segment has fewer than roughly 40–50 users, GA4 hides the entire row — not groups it, hides it.
 You won't even know it's missing.

-3. The "(other)" row eats your product catalog
+3. The "(other)" row eats your catalog

 GA4 caps dimension cardinality at roughly 50,000 unique values.
 When a dimension like "Item name" or "Page path" exceeds 500 unique values in a single day, GA4 starts collapsing the long tail into a catch-all (other) row.